wvanlit/build-your-own-lisp/README.md

 ## How to start / test the code

+- Before doing anything, run `npm install` once to install all the necessary dependencies
 - Run `npm run start` to start an interactive Read Evaluate Print loop
 - Run `npm run test` to run a test watcher